pnp/PnP-Provisioning-Schema/ProvisioningSchema-2019-03.md

 Attibute|Type|Description
 --------|----|-----------
+Key|xsd:string|The Key of the property to store in the StringDictionary, required attribute.
+Value|xsd:string|The Value of the property to store in the StringDictionary, required attribute.
 Overwrite|xsd:boolean|Declares whether the Property Bag Entry has to overwrite an already existing entry, optional attribute.
 Indexed|xsd:boolean|Declares whether the Property Bag Entry has to be indexed, optional attribute.
 <a name="stringdictionaryitem"></a>